vasu31dev/playwright-ts/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/vasu31dev/playwright-ts) ![Pull Requests](https://img.shields.io/github/issues-pr-raw/vasu31dev/playwright-ts)

-# Playwright TypeScript Framework: Streamlining Web and API Testing - "Your one-stop solution for efficient and comprehensive testing"
+# Playwright TypeScript Framework: Streamlining Desktop & Mobile Web, Electron and API Testing - "Your one-stop solution for efficient and comprehensive testing"

-Welcome to the Playwright TypeScript Framework, a unique and comprehensive automation framework designed to simplify and streamline the process of writing and managing automated tests for web applications and APIs.
+Welcome to the Playwright TypeScript Framework, a unique and comprehensive automation framework designed to simplify and streamline the process of writing and managing automated tests for Desktop and mobile web applications, Electron Desktop applications and APIs.
 Built on [Playwright](https://playwright.dev/), a powerful browser automation library, and [TypeScript](https://www.typescriptlang.org/), a statically typed superset of JavaScript, this framework provides a robust and efficient environment for end-to-end testing.

 This framework is ideal for QA professionals, developers, and business analysts looking to improve their testing practices and efficiency.
 It's equipped with utilities that simplify test creation and maintenance, allowing you to focus on writing your tests out of the box.

 ## Key Features:

 - **Unique Page Object Model Design Pattern**: Our Page Object Model (POM) design is not just another POM.
 It's a unique approach that significantly reduces complexity and accelerates coding, making it easier and faster to write scripts compared to traditional POMs.
 This means less time spent on setup and more time spent on creating effective tests.
 [See how we differ from the traditional Playwright POM](https://playwright.dev/docs/pom).
 - **Ease of Use**: Designed to be intuitive and user-friendly, making it an excellent choice for beginners to understand and write scripts.
 This means less time spent on learning the tool and more time spent on creating effective tests.
 - **User-Friendly for All Roles**: This framework is not just for QA professionals.
 Developers, manual QA, and even Business Analysts can contribute to end-to-end testing, promoting collaboration across different departments and roles.

 - **Utility Functions**: Simplifies common actions and assertions, such as clicking buttons, filling forms, and checking elements.
 It also includes inbuilt methods for conditional statements and maintains a default LoadState across applications.